zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-menu.md

 ## Add the Genres pull-down menu

 Next we can move the Genres list into a pull-down menu.
 Any **&lt;li&gt;** elements that in turn contain another list **&lt;ul&gt;** element are treated as a pull-down item.
-Let’s start with an empty pull-down menu item for our Genres:
+Let's start with an empty pull-down menu item for our Genres:

     <li>Genres
         <ul>